 Note: An SDR with both an RTL demodulator and tuner (e.g. RTL2832U and R820T or R820T/2, which has a frequency range of 24 – 1766 MHz) is needed, some SDRs are increasingly using Fitipower FC0012 which has a frequency range of 22 - 948.6 MHz, so can’t tune to 1090MHz!
 This will give an error saying "Failed to set centre frequency".
 I have not tried the Fitipower FC0013 which should cover the ADS-B frequency (1090MHz) as it stated range is 22 - 1100 MHz.

-In the settings tab selecting the second SDR (even if it has the same name) allows the software to work.
+In the settings tab selecting the second SDR (the dropdown menu may reveal two identical listings. but it is imperative you select the second, lower one) allows the software to work.
 Currently, I'm unable to recreate this issue so there is no fix available.

 If you run the software please let me know how it goes.